 At 18 weeks, mice were fasted for 12 hours and fed 4 kDa FITC-Dextran to evaluate intestinal permeability.
 Blood was then collected from the orbital sinus and plasma was analyzed for FITC-Dextran concentration 1-4 hours after feeding, as plasma FITC-Dextran levels indicate intestinal barrier (paracellular) permeability.
 At 1 hour after feeding, mice in the HFD group showed higher FITC-dextran plasma concentration than the NFD group.
 This indicated that the HFD group had increased paracellular permeability of the intestinal epithelial barrier.
 The HFD-LG group had lower FITC-dextran plasma levels than the HFD group and approximately equal levels to the NFD group.

-Next, at 21 weeks, sera from mice were analyzed for anti-LPS antibodies using Chondrex, Inc.’s Mouse Anti-LPS IgG Antibody Assay Kit.
+Next, at 21 weeks, sera from mice were analyzed for anti-LPS antibodies using Chondrex, Inc.s Mouse Anti-LPS IgG Antibody Assay Kit.
 The researchers used the presence of anti-LPS antibodies as a measure of LPS translocation from the intestines, indicating relative levels of intestinal permeability.
 Consistent with the FITC-dextran experiments, the HFD group showed the highest anti-LPS IgG antibody levels, followed by the HFD-LG group, with the NFD group showing the lowest levels.

 The intestinal permeability test results were confirmed by in vitro tests of paracellular permeability of Caco-2 cell monolayers.
-This test showed that apical treatment of Caco-2 cell monolayers with LG2055 prevented the increased paracellular permeability of Caco-2 cells that were basally treated with IFN-γ and TNF-α.
+This test showed that apical treatment of Caco-2 cell monolayers with LG2055 prevented the increased paracellular permeability of Caco-2 cells that were basally treated with IFN-? and TNF-?.

 Post-mortem, epididymal adipose tissue was analyzed via flow cytometry for immune cell recruitment.
 Specifically, the ratio of pro-inflammatory M1 macrophages to anti-inflammatory M2 macrophages and the presence of CD4-positive and CD8-positive cells were measured.
 The HFD group showed increased M1 levels compared to the NFD group, while no change in the M2 population was observed between these groups.
 Therefore, the M1:M2 ratio in the HFD group was higher than the NFD group.
 The HFD-LG group, meanwhile, showed higher M2 levels than both the HFD and NFD groups, while the M1 macrophage numbers were between the NFD and HFD groups (NFD < HFD-LG < HFD).
 This resulted in a lower M1:M2 ratio in HFD-LG epididymal tissue, which is generally considered as less pro-inflammatory.
 The HFD-LG group also showed decreased CD8-positive T-cell levels as compared to the HFD group, indicating that LG2055 can modify T-cell responses in adipose tissue.